Adrian Scarborough: Career

 On stage, Scarborough has made frequent appearances at the Donmar, the Almeida, and in the West End and he has appeared in twenty productions for the Royal National Theatre.
-On 19 June 2011, he took part in The Barn Theatre presents... with Elliot Brown at the Barn Theatre, Welwyn Garden City Most recently he has appeared in Hedda Gabler at the Old Vic, again with frequent collaborator Sheridan Smith.
+On 19 June 2011, he took part in The Barn Theatre presents... with Elliot Brown at the Barn Theatre, Welwyn Garden City In 2012 he appeared in Hedda Gabler at the Old Vic, again with Sheridan Smith.
 In 2013, he played a role in Darkside, Tom Stoppard's radio drama based on Pink Floyd's album The Dark Side of the Moon.

-In 2013 he starred in the ITV sitcom Edge of Heaven he played Bald Gary.
+In 2014 he appeared in the ITV sitcom Edge of Heaven as Bald Gary.

-In 2015, Scarborough appeared as Clive Trueman in the BBC TV series Father Brown episode 3.15 "The Owl of Minerva".
+In 2015, he appeared as Clive Trueman in the BBC TV series Father Brown episode 3.15 "The Owl of Minerva".
 Scarborough also appeared in the Starz sitcom Blunt Talk as Harry, valet to Walter Blunt, a role which he reprised in the second season a year later.

-In 2016, Scarborough appeared as Colin in the Channel Four sitcom Crashing and as Tony Pitt in the ITV series Midsomer Murders episode 18.4 "A Dying Art".
+In 2016, he appeared as Colin in the Channel Four sitcom Crashing and as Tony Pitt in the ITV series Midsomer Murders episode 18.4 "A Dying Art".

-In 2017, Scarborough appeared in the film adaptation of Ian McEwan's On Chesil Beach as Lionel Mayhew, as well as alongside David Tennant in Don Juan in Soho as his Chauffeur, for its run in the West End at Wyndham's Theatre.
+In 2017, he appeared in the film adaptation of Ian McEwan's On Chesil Beach as Lionel Mayhew, as well as alongside David Tennant in Don Juan in Soho as his Chauffeur, for its run in the West End at Wyndham's Theatre.

-From 2 to 24 November 2018, Scarborough portrayed Dr Willis in the Nottingham Playhouse production of the Alan Bennett play The Madness of George III, with Mark Gatiss as the king, which follows his role as Fortnum in the 1994 film version of the play.
+From 2 to 24 November 2018, he portrayed Dr Willis in the Nottingham Playhouse production of the Alan Bennett play The Madness of George III, with Mark Gatiss as the king, which follows his role as Fortnum in the 1994 film version of the play.
 The same year, he was Hal Gallsworthy in the film Christopher Robin.
 In 2019, Scarborough was Villanelle's handler "Raymond" in the 2nd season of the TV show Killing Eve.

+Since 2022, Scarborough has played the lead role of Detective Inspector Max Arnold in The Chelsea Detective.

 Personal life

 Scarborough lives in Berkhamsted, Hertfordshire.
-He and his wife, Rose (née Blackshaw), have a son named Jake and a daughter named Esme.
+He and his wife, Rose, have two children.